ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 It does not matter how many users access a mailbox.
 If you want to only deploy signatures for a single mailbox being used by 50 people, you only need to buy 1 license.

-The mailboxes do not need to be named, you just have to define at least one Active Directory or Entra ID/Azure AD group containing the mailboxes, and the maximum number of recursive members for each group.
+The mailboxes do not need to be named, you just have to define at least one Active Directory or Entra ID group containing the mailboxes, and the maximum number of recursive members for each group.

 It does not matter how many signatures you have and how often you change them.